 Table of Contents

 If a car dealership sold you a car that was in an accident or if a dealer sold you a car with structural damage, frame damage, or other substantial damage without disclosing it to you, then you may have a claim under California law.
-This article will help answer the critical question as to California used car purchases: Dealer sold me a car that was in an accident, what rights do I have?
+This article will help answer the critical question as to California used car purchases: The dealer sold me a car that was in an accident, what rights do I have?

 According to California DMV statistics, about 400,000 collisions occur per year in California alone.
-Some of these collisions result in a structural damage, frame damage, or substantial accident damage to cars, the vast majority of which are resold within the United States.
+Some of these collisions result in structural damage, frame damage, or substantial accident damage to cars, the vast majority of which are resold within the United States.

 These cars are a prime target for car dealerships that want to increase their profit margins.
 By acquiring damaged and repaired used vehicles that have only been in an accident recently, used car dealers can sell you a car that has been in an accident without disclosing it to you.
 The trick is to sell you a previously damaged car before the accident report is obtained by CarFax or AutoCheck vehicle history reporting companies.
 So, do not be surprised if there is a clean CarFax, but the car you just bought was in an accident.